WasatchPhotonics/Wasatch.PY/README_PYPI.md

 - https://test.pypi.org/account/register/
 - https://pypi.org/account/register/

+You shouldn't need to run `flit init` since that has already setup the .toml and other initialization files are included.

+To make uploading easier, an example .pypirc has been included.
+This needs to be moved to your $HOME or ~ directory in order to allow you to use it.

+    $ cp .example_pypirc ~/.pypirc
+    $ vi ~/.pypirc     (replace USERNAME with your registered username)

+You can also use `keyring set pip USERNAME` to store your pypi password.

 ## Publish to testpypi (beta testing)

-This lets you run `flit publish --repository testpypi` so you can upload to the test index before uploading to pypi.
+Run `flit publish --repository testpypi` so you can upload to the test index before uploading to the "public, global, default" pypi repository.

 ## Publish to pypi (standard pip repository)

-When you are ready to publish run `flit publish` or `flit publish --repository pypi`
+When you are ready to publish run `flit publish` or `flit publish --repository pypi`.

 # Installing 'wasatch' package from source